databricks/terraform-provider-databricks/docs/guides/azure-private-link-workspace-simplified.md

 This guide is provided as-is and you can use it as the basis for your custom Terraform module.

-To get started with Azure PrivateLink integration, this guide takes you through the following high-level steps:
+To get started with Azure Private Link integration, this guide takes you through the following high-level steps:

 - Initialize the required providers
 - Configure Azure objects
   - Deploy an Azure Vnet with the following subnets:
     - Public and private subnets for Azure Databricks workspace
-    - Private link subnet that will contain the following private endpoints:
+    - Private Link subnet that will contain the following private endpoints:
       - Frontend / Backend private endpoint
       - Web_auth private endpoint
-  - Configure the private dns zone in order to add:
+  - Configure the private DNS zone in order to add:
     - DNS A record to map connection for workspace access
     - DNS A record(s) for web_auth
 - Workspace Creation